amsoorya/TrainSurf/README.md

-\# 🚆 TrainSurf — Smart Seat-Hop Search for Indian Railways
+\# TrainSurf — Smart Seat-Hop Search for Indian Railways

-\*\*TrainSurf\*\* is a developer-built, algorithm-driven project that explores a real-world problem faced by Indian Railways passengers: \*\*direct tickets often show unavailable even when a journey is still possible by intelligently booking shorter segments on the same train\*\*.
+TrainSurf is a developer-built, algorithm-driven project that explores a real-world problem faced by Indian Railways passengers: direct tickets often show unavailable even when a journey is still possible by intelligently booking shorter segments on the same train.